nickhall

 Will opening descendant enrollment impact my dividend?

-BBNC dividend amounts are determined by the BBNC Board of Directors on a quarterly basis and are heavily dependent on future business performance.
+BBNC dividend amounts are determined by the BBNC Board of Directors on a quarterly basis and are heavily dependent on future financial performance.
 Our goal is to see no reduction in current shareholder dividends and to keep dividends steady.

 What other Alaska Native Corporations have opened their rolls?